MahdeeMushfiqueKamal/MahdeeMushfiqueKamal.github.io/index.markdown

-I aim to excel as a software engineer in the industry, with plans to pursue a PhD and transition into an industry researcher role.
-My interests lie in Graph Theory, Network Science, and Artificial Intelligence.
+I am planning to pursue a PhD degree.
+My interests lie in Network Science, Science of Science and Applied Data Science.